redirwin/password-generator/README.md

 The purpose of this challenge was to create a random password generator from scratch using a provided Figma design as reference.
 The final MVP generates a list of four random passwords (a combination of lowercase letters, uppercase letters, numbers, and special characters) when the user clicks the **Generate Passwords** button.

-The original Figma design can be [found here](https://www.figma.com/file/YRO9Iw5IYaOorjnRyNz4bV/Random-Password-Generator?node-id=0%3A1){:target="\_blank"}.
+The original Figma design can be [found here](https://www.figma.com/file/YRO9Iw5IYaOorjnRyNz4bV/Random-Password-Generator?node-id=0%3A1).

-My code uses four seperate functions to complete the challenge.
+My solution uses four JS functions to complete the challenge and is [hosted here](https://redirwin.github.io/password-generator/).

-My hosted solution can be [found here](https://redirwin.github.io/password-generator/){:target="\_blank"}.

 ## MVP requirements: